Why does my tea get bitter?

 White tea - 75 - 85°c

 The best way is to have a little thermometer to make sure the water has the right temperature, but frankly, it's not often we walk around with a thermometer in our bag.
-A tip is to add 1-2 ice cubes or a 1/4- 1/3 of cold water to your mug filled with boiling water.
+A tip is to add 1-2 ice cubes or a 1/4- 1/3 of cold water to the boiling water before pouring it on the tealeaves.
 This will break the boiling point and bring the water temperature down to a more suitable temperature for green and white tea.

 Don't let it brew too long

 You might be brewing your tea for too long.
-Perhaps you pour your perfectly heated water on your delicate tea leaves but forget about the time you let it brew for.
+Perhaps you pour your perfectly heated water on your delicate tea leaves but forget about the time you let it brew.

 The ultimate brewing time is different for each tea, but most commonly it's between: